mudasobwa/mudasobwa.github.io/_posts/2016-12-19-dry-behaviour.md

 The implementation goes into `defimpl` clause:

 {% highlight elixir %}
-defimpl Noisy, target: Dog do
+defimpl Noisy, for: Dog do
   def sound(animal), do: "woof"
 end

-defimpl Noisy, target: Cat do
+defimpl Noisy, for: Cat do
   def sound(animal), do: "meow"
 end
 {% endhighlight %}